Perfectly Normal: Release

 The film was the opening night gala of the Toronto Festival of Festivals.

 Miramax and New Line Cinema were both interested in acquiring the distribution rights for the United States.
 Burns attempted to start a bidding war after New Line Cinema offered an advance of $400,000 and $500,000 in advertising, but Harvey Weinstein declined to make an offer.
 The deal with New Line Cinema fell through after they demanded full editing control.
 Burns unsuccessfully offered the rights to Castle Hill Productions, Orion Classics, and The Samuel Goldwyn Company.
 Samuel Goldwyn's agents left twenty minutes into the screening.

 The theatrical release in Canada was delayed, against the wishes of Alliance, in order to wait for someone to acquire the rights for the United States.
-The rights were sold to Four Seasons Entertainment for an advance of USD$110,000 and USD$603,000 in advertising.
+The rights were sold to Four Seasons Entertainment for an advance of USD110,000 and USD603,000 in advertising.

 Perfectly Normal opened in 25 theatres after Alliance spent $250,000 marketing the film.
 It was mostly unsuccessful except for its showings at the Carlton Cinema, where it earned $225,000 after 40 weeks.
 The success at the Carlton Cinema was attributed to the larger gay audience in the area and other films in the theatre being sold out.
 In Quebec the film earned $27,000 in theaters, $18,000 in French and $9,000 in English.
 It earned $291,000 at the end of its theatrical release.

 Four Seasons Entertainment showed the film in 50 markets in the United States, but for only a few weeks.
-The German distribution rights were sold for USD$150,000.
+The German distribution rights were sold for USD150,000.